JuliaIntervals/ValidatedNumerics.jl/docs/root_finding.md

 # Root finding

-Interval arithmetic not only provides guaranteed numerical calculations; it also makes possible fundamentally new algorithms.
+BareInterval arithmetic not only provides guaranteed numerical calculations; it also makes possible fundamentally new algorithms.

-## Interval Newton method
+## BareInterval Newton method
 One such algorithm is the **interval Newton method**.
 This is a version of the standard Newton (or Newton-Raphson) algorithm, an iterative method for finding roots (zeros) of functions.